alexeygrigorev/workshops/temporal.io/README.md

 with workflow.unsafe.imports_passed_through():
 ```

-Without it, it won't work because internally we use Elasticsearch's client.
-Even though it's marked "unsafe", it's a very common thing to set.
+Without it, the code won't work because we use Elasticsearch's client internally.
+Even though it's marked "unsafe", this is a common setting.
 It means "I trust I'm importing and using this module across workflows in a deterministic way".

 You can find more information about it [here](https://docs.temporal.io/develop/python/python-sdk-sandbox#passthrough-modules).